 4 - Sunscreen and/or a hat

 At 6,500 feet, we are closer to the sun and most days are bright.
 Don't make the mistake of thinking that, because it's a little cool, you will not burn.

 5 - Umbrella

 We have 4 full-sized umbrellas and light ponchos for your use at the house.
-The rainy season is scheduled for mid-June through September, but it's unpredictable; and on hot days it sometimes helps to have protection from the bright sun.
+The rainy season is generally from mid-June through mid-September, but it's unpredictable; and on hot days it sometimes helps to have protection from the bright sun.

 6 - Bathing suit

 There are hot springs & swimming pools around that are fun if you have time and are so inclined.
 We provide large, red beach towels for your use.

 Gracias (thank you), Por favor (please), and buenos dias (good morning), buenas tardes (afternoon) and buenas noches (evening).
 Some Mexicans speak English, particularly in hotels, shops and restaurants, but these phrases go a long way in getting what you need.
 Mexican culture is very formal, especially in language.
 Our friend Carol wrote an article on using greetings in Mexico – it is called 'How it goes in Mexico: Where we work on saving our breath.'